 Welders are more prone to reduced lung function, lung infections and many experience irritation of the throat and lungs.
-Welders can also experience flu like symptoms after welding activity (also known as ‘metal fume fever’).
+Welders can also experience flu-like symptoms after welding activity (also known as ‘metal fume fever’).
 The causes are commonly related to welding on plated, galvanised, painted or degreased metals as well as mild steel.
 These may cause additional inhalation and respiratory exposure concerns as mentioned previously.

 Exposure to manganese can also cause adverse health effects including neurological effects similar to that of Parkinson’s disease.

 Welding of stainless steel may produce nickel oxide and chromium oxide, both of which can cause asthma.
-Stainless steel fume may also contain hexavalent chromium which is a known to cause more severe lung cancer.
+Stainless steel fume may also contain hexavalent chromium which is known to cause more severe lung cancer.

 The HSE has released a safety alert for all undertaking welding activities, including mild steel, in any industry.
-In order to protect workers, the HSE is strengthening their enforcement of cancer-causing welding fumes with immediate effect.
+In order to protect workers, the HSE is strengthening its enforcement of cancer-causing welding fumes with immediate effect.

 The latest Regulation 7 (5) of COSHH sets out a very clear requirement for the control of both mutagenic and carcinogenic substances.
-It is the responsibility of the employer to ensure that exposure be reduced to as low as is reasonably practicable, as stated within welding fume regulations.
+It is the responsibility of the employer to ensure that exposure is reduced to as low as is reasonably practicable, as stated within welding fume regulations.

 The control of cancer risk will require suitable engineering and COSHH control measures for all welding activities that take place indoors, which includes Local Exhaust Ventilation Testing.
 Employers are also being warned that where LEV alone does not adequately control exposure, it should be supplemented with suitable respiratory protective equipment.
 This RPE should be used to protect employees from any residual fume.
 Even when welding outdoors, employers should provide appropriate RPE.

-Health and safety law expert Sean Elson of Pinsent Masons added“The recognition that all welding fume can cause cancer is an important development, and businesses can expect the HSE to rigorously enforce based on the expectations for engineering controls.”
+Health and safety law expert Sean Elson of Pinsent Masons added: “The recognition that all welding fume can cause cancer is an important development, and businesses can expect the HSE to rigorously enforce based on the expectations for engineering controls.”

 The raised enforced control standards are highlighted below:

-- Outdoor welding requires use of RPE
+- Outdoor welding requires the use of RPE

 - All forms of welding fume can cause cancer